JamesWayne69/AI_2023_FinalAssignment/README.md

 # Instructions

-Create a Folder for their respective teams
-Add a README.md file with
+Create a Folder for their respective teams    return Add a README.md file with
                 - Project Name
                 - Team Members